UKCloud/documentation/articles/portal/ptl-gs.md

 ## Using the UKCloud Portal API

 The Portal also provides an API to enable you to interact programmatically with your UKCloud environment.
-For example, you can use the Portal API to view information about the components of your environment and create compute services, virtual data centres and edge gateways.
+For example, you can use the Portal API to view information about the components of your environment and create compute services, VDCs and edge gateways.

 The entry point URL for the Portal API is: